enextus/QuantumRandomNumberGenDez24/Readme.md

 ## Introduction

 This Java application creates a simulation of the Sierpinski Triangle.

 Only for Windows 64 because specified libQRNG.dll.

 The Sierpinski Triangle is a fractal with the overall shape of an equilateral triangle, subdivided recursively into smaller equilateral triangles.

 The application is built with basic Java classes and Swing for the GUI.
 The simulation works by repeatedly "rolling a dice" and moving a "dot" accordingly, leaving a trace behind, which eventually creates a Sierpinski triangle.

 ## How it Works

 The application consists of the following key classes:

 1. **App:** The main entry point of the application.
 Only for Windows 64 because specified libQRNG.dll.
 It creates a JFrame and adds a DotMover component to it.
 It also starts a Timer that triggers the dot's movement every millisecond.
    For other versions please look here http://qrng.physik.hu-berlin.de/.

 For Login Data please register yourself here http://qrng.physik.hu-berlin.de/

 2. **Dot:** A simple class that represents a dot with a position (Point) and a creation date.

 3. **DiceRoller:** This class encapsulates a random number generator, simulating a dice roll.
 The `rollDice` method returns an integer between 1 and 6.

 4. **DotMover:** This class extends a JPanel and is responsible for the logic of moving the dot and painting the dots on the panel.
 The dot's movement direction depends on the dice roll result.

 ## How to Use

 1. Clone the repository or download the Java files to your local machine.

 2. Compile and run the `App` class.
 A GUI window will open, showing the moving dot and the Sierpinski Triangle being formed in real time.

 ## Implementation Details

 The DotMover's `moveDot` method is called every millisecond by a Swing Timer, initiated in the `App` class.
 The `moveDot` method:

-- Rolls a dice (1-6).
+- RndNumberGenerator Integer.
-- Moves the dot to a new position, according to the roll result (1-2: to the lower left, 3-4: to the lower right, 5-6: up).
+- Moves the dot to a new position, according to the result
+-
+  (1.: to the lower left, 2.: to the lower right, 3.: up).
+- 1.: -2,147,483,648 до -715,827,882 (Integer.MIN_VALUE до Integer.MIN_VALUE / 3)
+  2.: -715,827,881 до 715,827,881 (Integer.MIN_VALUE / 3 + 1 до Integer.MAX_VALUE / 3)
+  3.: 715,827,882 до 2,147,483,647 (Integer.MAX_VALUE / 3 * 2 до Integer.MAX_VALUE)
+-
+  1,431,655,767
+  1,431,655,763
+  1,431,655,766

+  1,431,655,767 + 1,431,655,763 + 1,431,655,766 = 4,294,967,296
+-
 - Adds the new dot to a list of dots.
 - Calls `repaint` to trigger the Swing repaint process.

 In the `paintComponent` method, all dots are drawn on the JPanel, with their color's alpha channel adjusted based on their age.

 Please note that because the dots are not removed from the list, the list can become quite large after a while, depending on your system's performance.

 ## Requirements

 To run the project, you need a Java Runtime Environment (JRE) installed on your machine.
 The project was developed using Java SE 11, but it should run on newer versions as well.

 ## Future Improvements